impillar/impillar.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Guozhu Meng obtained his Ph.D degree from the School of Computer Science and Engineering, Nanyang Technological University, Singapore at 2017.
-His supervisors are Asst Prof. [Liu Yang](http://www.ntu.edu.sg/home/yangliu/) and Assoc Prof. [Zhang Jie](http://www.ntu.edu.sg/home/zhangj/).
+His supervisors are Assoc Prof. [Liu Yang](http://www.ntu.edu.sg/home/yangliu/) and Assoc Prof. [Zhang Jie](http://www.ntu.edu.sg/home/zhangj/).
 In addition, he has been working closely with Dr. [Xue Yinxing](https://sites.google.com/site/yinxingxue/).

 He is currently working as a research fellow in NTU.
 His research focuses on system security with a specialization on mobile computing.
 In particular, About Me and Our System Security Blog